 With educational programs and classes available throughout the year, come and partake in workshops to broaden your understanding and perspective at Farnworth.
 Deepen your connection between art, community and America through participation and learning.

 Bring out your water shoes and begin your trek to the tallest waterfall in New England.
-This short but sweet hike takes you through lavish green forests and winds you up to the top of the falls with a gorgeous lookout point.
+This short but sweet hike takes you through lavish green forests and winds you up to the top of Moxie Falls with a gorgeous lookout point.

 In nice weather, swim in the falls and enjoy the wilderness that surrounds you.
 This hike is low impact and can be walked by children for an outdoor activity with family.
 This is also a highly-trafficked route, so plan accordingly to avoid big crowds.

-Sail off the coast of Maine and enjoy the ease of windjammer living at its finest.
+Sail off the coast of Maine and enjoy the ease of windjammer living at its finest with Maine Windjammer Cruises.
 From being up close to wildlife to having memorable meals and dining experiences on handcrafted boats, get ready for a cruise of a lifetime!